ai2cm/nudge-to-fine-25km-manuscript-workflow/README.md

 field in the individual sets of coarsened restart files we use as initial conditions in subsequent coarse-resolution simulations.
 A flaw in the coarse-graining method used for this particular field led to biases in coarse-resolution simulations.
-Then to enable prescribing fields to the land surface, we must first generate a "prescriber dataset" which our Python-wrapped version of the model can read as it runs.
+The patching process coarse-grains this field using a more sensible approach (area-weighted average over the dominant surface type) and then writes it to a new set of restart files.
+Then, to enable prescribing fields to the land surface, we must first generate a "prescriber dataset" which our Python-wrapped version of the model can read as it runs.
 These two steps are accomplished for each climate by the `initial_conditions` and `prescriber_reference` Makefile rules.
 Once those two steps are complete, the nudged simulations can be submitted using the `nudged_runs` rule.

 ### Training machine learning models (Google Cloud)